 She visited parliament to go to a hustings session.
-And shortly after, she was supported to cast her vote in the 2015 general election for the very first time.
+And shortly after she was supported to cast her vote in the 2015 general election, for the very first time, at 83.

 It was an emotional day for Barbara and her staff team, who were thrilled to be able to help her do something that had so much personal meaning.

 She hasn’t stopped since – as Love Your Vote has grown and thrived, so has Barbara.
 You will regularly find her watching the news in her London home and talking about politics with her staff team.